DevPretzel/Messaging-Application-in-C/README.md

 >message sizes are limited to 128 bytes including newlines

+>clang can be changed in Makefile to g++ for Linux compilation

 ## Future work
 >encryption, likely using DH key exchange and AES